Is Damage Possible?

 Heavy Equipment Concerns

 Although mining vibration standards are inappropriately employed for setting allowable construction vibrations, even those lenient standards can be violated by some construction operations.
 In particular, hammer-type pile drivers are known to produce vibrations in excess of the OSM blasting standard.3 Widely used vibratory compactors, like the one at left, often exceed some or all of the FTA construction standards and, in specific documented examples, the USBM RI 8507 blasting recommendations.
-Indeed, the FTA specifically advises against their use, "Avoid vibratory rollers and packers near sensitive areas."4 Thus, any use of these kinds of equipment in populated areas should be viewed with concern for the vibration it may produce.
+Indeed, the FTA specifically advises against their use, "Avoid vibratory rollers and packers near sensitive areas."4 Thus, any use of these kinds of equipment in populated areas should be viewed with unease for the vibration it may produce.

 Another concern, with limited investigation in the vibration damage literature, is the vibration caused by driving tracked heavy equipment over significant distances in populated areas.
 Vibrations produced by driving tracked equipment have a broad span of frequencies (see Vibration 101 and Vibration Frequencies for an explanation) in the sub-40 Hz range of most concern for damage effects.
-They produce accelerations, another measure of vibration intensity, higher than those produced by vibratory compactors and commonly last for a minute or more.
-This is more than long enough for the self-reinforcing effects of resonance to manifest themselves in home damage.
+They produce accelerations, another measure of vibration intensity, higher than those produced by vibratory compactors and commonly last for a minute or more.6 This is more than long enough for the self-reinforcing effects of resonance to manifest themselves in home damage.
 For more on this topic, see the CVDG Pro page, Vibration Signatures and the CVDG page, Vibration Potential.